 Other Quality Review Team Members – Occasionally if specific issues are identified around teaching, employability, inclusivity, or Welsh provision, Academic Quality Services may invite a member of staff from the Swansea Academy of Learning and Teaching (SALT), the Swansea Employability Academy (SEA), the Swansea Academy of Inclusivity and Learner Success (SAILS), or Academi Hywel Teifi respectively to provide specialise guidance and support.

-Who is Required to Attend from the College/School?
+Who is Required to Attend from the Faculty/School?

 The Programme Director must be in attendance, and it is sensible to engage staff which contributed to the writing of the Self-Evaluation Document.
 In addition, Programme Directors are encouraged to invite a wider base of academic staff at all levels who contribute to the delivery of the programme.
 The attendance of administrative support staff will also be required at certain points during the Quality Review.

-The Director of Learning and Teaching and the Head of College/School will be required to attend at the beginning of the Quality Review to assist in providing an overview of the College/School and its structure.
+The Director of Learning and Teaching and the Executive Dean (or nominee) will be required to attend at the beginning of the Quality Review to assist in providing an overview of the Faculty/School and its structure.

 What Happens After a Quality Review?

 Final Commendations, Recommendations and Requirements will be circulated by the Secretary within 24 hours of the Quality Review, following confirmation of draft outcomes at the end of the Quality Review meeting.
 The Secretary will complete the draft Quality Review Report within five working days of the Quality Review, which will then be circulated to the Quality Review Team to confirm accuracy.
-Once confirmed, it will then be circulated to the Programme Director, Director of Learning and Teaching, and Head of College/School to check any factual inaccuracy, following which it will be made available to wider staff and students.
+Once confirmed, it will then be circulated to the Programme Director, Director of Learning and Teaching, and Executive Dean or nominee to check any factual inaccuracy, following which it will be made available to wider staff and students.

 The Programme Director, Subject Area Team and Student Representatives should then respond to recommendations and requirements in the form of discrete actions added to the Subject Area Action Plan, which should be submitted to the Quality Review Secretary within 10 working days of the receipt of the Quality Review Report.